msb2kml/Msb2Map/Documents/Protocol.md

   otherwise the locations are displayed as a permanent track.
   True by default.
 The mode could be changed at the start of a new line.
++ Integer parameter "**SOURCE**": index of the provider to use for retrieving the map tiles.
+  0, 1 or 2 respectively for OpenTopoMap, MAPNIK or WIKIMEDIA.
+  The default is the previously used or OpenTopoMap.

 ### Launcher acknowledgment